Skip to main content

 • The rate is fixed at 7% (700 bps) — not variable by Creator Score or tier.

 • It fires only on TRUE resolution, never on FALSE or REFUND.
-On FALSE, the 7% slice is reassigned to the Echo Pool (the 37% Echo share of the forfeit folds it in).
+On FALSE there is no creator royalty — the forfeited-yield capture routes to Core and the Echo Pool instead (see the Forge split above).

 • Payment is automatic — no platform approval required.